The Robert W. Jackson Endowment Fund

-The Montessori School makes a deliberate, philosophical commitment to keep tuition rates as low as possible and to provide a tuition assistance program at 14.5% of our gross tuition revenue to encourage as diverse a community as possible.
+The Montessori School makes a deliberate, philosophical commitment to keep tuition rates as low as possible and to provide a tuition assistance program to encourage as diverse a community as possible.
+Our tuition assistance program has supported, at some level, up to 34% of our students and their families.
 Offering the finest in Montessori education to as many as possible at an affordable rate has always been part of our school's mission.

 By comparison with other Fairchester private schools and Montessori schools of a similar size and in the same geographic region, we are very successful in this endeavor.
 Raising tuition and therefore excluding a significant portion of families who would like to attend is not consistent with who we are and what we are all about.
 We have always maintained that it takes more than writing a tuition check to live meaningfully in this community.